Rosh-21-Baldy/BMI-calculator/README.md

 # BMI-calculator
-we can check BMI here !!!
+we can check BMI here with codes !!!